 The Potential Magnitude of Afforestation

-A reanalysis of data from a study by Nielsen et al. ([2014]) indicates that an additional 118.4 million acres of rangeland, 48.2 million acres of pasture land, and 79.2 million acres of cropland is vulnerable to afforestation in the United States under a scenario in which carbon credits are priced at 50 USD metric ton-1 CO2-e.
+A reanalysis of data from a study by Nielsen et al. ([2014]) indicates that an additional 61.2 million acres of rangeland, 12.8 million acres of pasture land, and 15.3 million acres of cropland could be afforested in the United States under a scenario in which carbon credits are priced at 50 USD metric ton-1 CO2-e.
 In this scenario, nearly half of the carbon sequestered from afforested lands (93.7 of the 200 M tons) comes from rangeland, i.e., previously grassland cover, acres (fig. 3), and much of this rangeland is concentrated in the U.S. Great Plains, where grasslands are already imperiled by conversion to cropland, fragmentation by urban and suburban sprawl, and suppression of reinforcing ecological processes, like fire, flood, and high intensity-short duration grazing.

 Conclusion